dueckes/bliki/security.md

 * Components are separated and restrict access through mechanisms such as firewalls or security groups.
 * All security components and dependencies reuse a common verified asset and are not implemented bespoke.
 * Client side code does not contain data such as secrets or business logic representing IP.
-* Apply [STRIDE threat modelling](https://dzone.com/articles/stride-threat-model) identifying what can go wrong and what countermeasures are possible ([example](https://www.securityweek.com/threat-modeling-internet-things-part-3-real-world-example)).
+* Apply [STRIDE threat modelling](https://dzone.com/articles/stride-threat-model) identifying what can go wrong and possible countermeasures ([example](https://www.securityweek.com/threat-modeling-internet-things-part-3-real-world-example)).

 #### Authentication
 __Purpose:__ Ensure all credentials are handled securely and that interactions are with trusted parties.